Mario181091/PitE-Word_counter/README.md

    $ python3 word_counter.py <Your_File>
    ```

- * It is possible compute the input text that user insert by keyboard, if no file is specified
+ * It is possible to compute the input text that user insert by keyboard, if no file is specified
    ```
    $ python3 word_counter.py
    ```

 ## Results
 Personal word counter have good performance also with large file.
-* output of test with file almost 2GB, with computional time:
+* output of test with file almost 2GB

    ```
    (18997956, 246973425, 1196871213)